chrisblakley/Nebula/README.md

 ##Setup

 - Rename theme in style.css
+- Move .htaccess to root (or combine with existing)
 - Activate theme
 - Make "Home" page (set as Homepage template)
 - General Settings